hungpham2511/toppra/README.md

 `toppra` is also implemented as a stand-alone C++ library with minimal dependency.
 See `cpp/README.md` for installation instruction and the test cases for example usage.
-Be warned that this implementation is relatively new and is not yet stable enough for production use.
+Be noted that this implementation is relatively new and is not yet stable enough for production use.

 # Supports